pattylo/ledvo/README.md

 ## Learning Dynamic Factors for Optimization-based Visual Odometry

 This is a project for COMP5212 Machine Learning.
+For training, please refer to [this](https://github.com/pattylo/ledvo_train).

 <!-- ### Abstract
 <div align="justify">